AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 +++How much time

-*How much time do we have before a visitor calls the call center after visiting the "Cancel Service" Page?*
+*How much time do you have before a visitor calls the call center after visiting the "Cancel Service" Page?*

-To answer this kind of query you use the `TIME_BETWEEN_NEXT_MATCH()` Adobe Defined Function.
+To answer this kind of query, you use the `TIME_BETWEEN_NEXT_MATCH()` Adobe Defined Function.
 Time-between previous or next match functions provide a new dimension, which measures the time that has elapsed since a particular incident.

 ```sql
 select * from (